 URE has not entered into uranium supply contracts that are tied to production from the Project.
 The price projection model includes components reflective of URE's market strategy of blending term and spot market pricing mechanisms within contracts.
-The anticipated sales price are considered within the sensitivities in this Report.
+The anticipated sales prices are considered within the sensitivities in this Report.
 The income from the estimated production at the anticipated sales price is included in the cash flow estimate.

 The marketability of uranium and acceptance of uranium mining is subject to numerous factors beyond the control of URE.
 The price of uranium may experience volatile and significant price movements over short periods of time.
-Factors beyond URE's control affect the market, including demand for nuclear power; changes in public acceptance of nuclear power generation; political and economic conditions in uranium mining, producing and consuming countries; costs and availability of financing of nuclear plants; changes in governmental regulations; global or regional consumption patterns; speculative activities and increased production due to new extraction developments and improved production methods; the future viability and acceptance of small modular reactors or micro-reactors and the related fuel requirements for this new technology; reprocessing of spent fuel and the reenrichment of depleted uranium tails or waste; and global economics, including currency exchange rates, interest rates and expectations of inflation.
-Any future accidents, or threats of wranium mining and the use and acceptance of nuclear energy.
+Factors beyond URE's control affect the market, including demand for nuclear power; changes in public acceptance of nuclear power generation; political and economic conditions in uranium mining, producing and consuming countries; costs and availability of financing of nuclear plants; changes in governmental regulations; global or regional consumption patterns; speculative activities and increased production due to new extraction developments and improved production methods; the future viability and acceptance of small modular reactors or micro-reactors and the related fuel requirements for this new technology; reprocessing of spent fuel and the re-enrichment of depleted uranium tails or waste; and global economics, including currency exchange rates, interest rates and expectations of inflation.
+Any future accidents, or threats of or incidents of war, civil unrest or terrorism, at nuclear facilities are likely to also impact the conditions of uranium mining and the use and acceptance of nuclear energy.
 The economic analysis and associated sensitivities are within the range of current market variability.